ucancprem/Weather-Application/README.md

 `mvn clean install tomcat7:run`

-4) Use the below URL to access the project.
+4) Use the below URL to access the home page of the project.

 (http://localhost:8080/weatherdisplay/display)